JunaidSalim/DSA/README.md

-This repository contains my codes for the implementation of Data Structures and algorithms.
+This repository contains my codes for the implementation of Data Structures and Algorithms.